In Depth Baby Product Reviews Led by a Pediatrician

 Available Flange Sizes 21mm, 24mm, 28mm, 32mm

-Some users find the suction power too strong during the letdown phase, which might be uncomfortable for those with sensitive breasts or nipples.
-An electric pump like the Spectra S1 Plus offers several adjustable suction levels to cater to different comfort needs and has a respectable but not too strong suction pressure test reading of 270 mmHG.
-Also, the Baby Buddha is louder than some competing wearable pumps with a decibel reading of 42 dB compared to 40 dB for the Momcozy S9.
-Our tester noted, “The Buddha is louder than a vibrating phone alert.”
-It also only measures time in minutes with no seconds.
-Considering that some competitors don't measure the time at all, this is better than nothing.
-Overall, the Baby Buddha pump delivers a solid performance at a budget-friendly price if you can find a comfortable suction setting.
+Some find the suction power too strong during the letdown phase, which can be uncomfortable for sensitive breasts or nipples.
+Alternatively, the Spectra S1 Plus has adjustable suction levels for comfort needs and a pressure test result of 270 mmHG.
+Also, the Baby Buddha is louder than some wearables with a decibel reading of 42 dB compared to 40 dB for the Momcozy S9.
+Our tester noted, “I think it was more obvious than a vibrating phone alert.”
+It also only measures time in minutes.
+Considering that some competitors don't measure the time, this is better than nothing.
+Overall, the Baby Buddha pump delivers a solid performance at a budget-friendly price.

 Read more: Baby Buddha review